> Under local anesthesia

-Cervical endoscopy allows to perform neck surgery through only a minimal incission in the skin.
+Cervical endoscopic surgery allows to perform neck surgery through only a minimal incission in the skin.
 The neck’s structures and soft tissues are accurately visualized with a video camera placed inside the endoscope.
 This allows using small instruments, which reduces the bleeding as important structures of the cervical spine are preserved without compromising its stability.
 This type of surgery is called endoscopic surgery of the cervical spine and preserves the mobility and flexibity of the cervical spine.

 Endoscopic surgery is a minimally invasive surgery as it does not requires to remove or “open” tissues in the neck.
 The patient’s post-operative recovery is much faster.
-Moreover, endoscopic surgery is performed under local anesthesia.
-The patient usually resumes walking a few hours and is discharged from hospital the morning after surgery.
+Moreover, endoscopic surgery can be performed under local anesthesia.
+The patient usually resumes normal life with walking and moving all of his limbs a few hours and is discharged from hospital in less than 24 hours after surgery.
+Endoscopic surgery of the cervical spine does NOT require placing interbody implants NOR does it fuse the operated level, preserving the mobility and flexibility of the cervical spine.
 A stay in the Intensive Care Unit (ICU) after endoscopic cervical surgery is NOT necessary at any time, even if the surgery was on several cervical levels at the same surgery.

 Post-operative pain is usually immediately significantly decreased.
-Hence, little and small dosage pain medication is recommended during the first week after surgery.
+Hence, small dosage or even no pain medication is necessary during the first week after surgery.

 Endoscopic surgery consists of advanced technologies, like HD video, laser and radiofrequency ablation, etc. among other sophisticated technology to provide a safe, fast and effective, pain-relieving surgery to the patient.